Publishing Open Access

 What if a journal is not in a Publisher Agreement?

-Depending on any funding acknowledged in your article and the OA model of the journal, funding may still be available to support payment OA charges.
+Depending on any funding acknowledged in your article and the OA model of the journal, funding may still be available to support payment of OA charges.
 Full details of how to check are detailed below.

 Fully Open Access Journals